FreaktheBear/TelescopeGOTO/README.md

 ## Components Used

-1. Raspberry Pi 4B with RPI Bookworm OS and Stellarium; I used a Raspberry Pi 4B as I want to make the whole setup portable and have the serial connection from the GPIO to the Pi Pico GPIO.
+1. **Raspberry Pi 4B with RPI Bookworm OS and Stellarium**; I used a Raspberry Pi 4B as I want to make the whole setup portable and have the serial connection from the GPIO to the Pi Pico GPIO.
 The Raspberry Pi 4B also communicates with a GPS module to provide location services for Stellarium without the need for an internet connection.
 See the following instructions on how to install Stellarium on Bookworm via the official Stellarium Ubuntu PPA: https://github.com/Stellarium/stellarium/discussions/3943
 As described in the discussion, Bookworm has to be set from Wayland to X11, and Stellarium can only be started via the terminal.
 My Bookworm OS is installed on a SSD.
 I use an Argon One M.2 case.
-2. NEO-7 u-blox GPS; First I tried to use the NEO-6 but could hardly get a fix with these devices which ended in a lot of frustration.
-The NEO-7 performs way better. https://www.jaycar.co.nz/arduino-compatible-gps-receiver-module/p/XC3710 The GPS has a USB serial UART and a PIN based UART.
+2. **NEO-7 u-blox GPS**; First I tried to use the NEO-6 but could hardly get a fix with these devices which ended in a lot of frustration.
+The NEO-7 performs way better (after outdoor testing I added an external GPS antenna to enhance GPS fix performance, the NEO-7 unit I have comes with an SMA connector, and in my case C2 had to be removed to avoid interference with the onboard antenna). https://www.jaycar.co.nz/arduino-compatible-gps-receiver-module/p/XC3710 The GPS has a USB serial UART and a PIN based UART.
 In this way the USB connection can be used to provide GPS services to the RPI 4B, and the PIN connection can be utilized for the serial connection to the Pico.
 Make sure that you install GPSD services on Bookworm so that there is a GPS daemon running which can be accessed by Stellarium.
 Type: "sudo apt install -y gpsd gpsd-clients" in a terminal session.
 Edit the file /etc/default/gpsd with the following settings:
 ```
  # Devices gpsd should collect to at boot time.
  START_DAEMON="true"